-On the wire rack, poultry and meat will become very crispy on all sides.
-Roasting on the wire rack is well suited for larger poultry or for multiple pieces at the same time.
+On the wire rack, meat will become very crispy on all sides.

-Depending on the size and type of the meat, add up to 1/2 litres of water to the universal pan.
-Any dripping fat and meat juices will be caught.
-You can prepare a sauce using these meat juices.
-In addition, less smoke is generated, and the cooking compartment stays cleaner.
+Pour up to 1/2 litres of water into the universal pan, depending on the size and type of the meat.
+Dripping fat and meat juices will be caught.
+You can make a sauce using these juices.
+This will also result in less smoke and ensure that the cooking compartment stays cleaner.

 Slide the universal pan into the oven at the indicated shelf position with the wire rack attached.
-Ensure that the wire rack is correctly positioned on the universal pan. $\rightarrow$ "Accessories" on page 13
+Ensure that the wire rack is correctly positioned on the universal pan. \rightarrow "Accessories" on page 11